-are strongly advised to discuss the situation with your College Tutor or Graduate Tutor as soon as possible.
+Students sometimes encounter personal difficulties during Part III that are not to do with the course itself (for example, there may be financial difficulties or family illness).
+If such problems arise, you are strongly advised to discuss the situation with your College Tutor as soon as possible.
 Colleges are used to dealing with such problems, and are experienced in offering advice, help and support.
-An overview of the many central University resources available to students is available on the University's Student Support pages.
+There are many central University resources available to students, via the Student Wellbeing pages.